StuartJO/BrainSurfaceAnimation/README.md

 ## What you need for this code to work

-In the simplist case, you just need closed surfaces with vertex correspondance (like say, a mesh of the brains cortex you get from freesurfer ie., white, pial, inflated, sphere; or surfaces of different brains where have been aligned using something like [MSM](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/MSM]).
+In the simplist case, you just need closed surfaces* (i.e., the surface doesn't have any holes in them) with vertex correspondance (like say, a mesh of the brains cortex you get from freesurfer ie., white, pial, inflated, sphere; or surfaces of different brains where have been aligned using something like [MSM](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/MSM]).
 If you have a vector of the ROI ID for each vertex and/or data for each ROI/vertex, further functionality/fun is capable of being done.

+*<sub>The code would probably still work on a surface mesh that is not enclosed but the boundary plotting functionality stands a high chance of breaking, but luckily you can configure the code to not plot those<sub>

 ## Things this code can do